Skip to content

 At NASA Ames, I built the “Lunar Lab” facility and similar technical practice for characterization of sensors used in planetary robotics.

-NASA Ames Lunar Lab Preview Standing at the Lunar poles Uland Wong explains lunar features and their effect on navigation algorithms to NASA Administrators
+NASA Ames Lunar Lab Preview (2016) Uland Wong standing at the Lunar poles (2016) Uland Wong shows Lunar regolith simulant samples to NASA Administrators Pam Melroy, Bob Cabana, and Joel Kearns (2023) Uland Wong explains lunar features and their effect on navigation algorithms to NASA Administrators (2023)